Unidata/python-workshop/conda_binstar.md

 - `conda build <package>`
 - If successful, will give instructions on how to upload to binstar

-# `binstar upload`
+# `binstar upload` & share

-- `binstar login
+- `binstar login`
 - `binstar upload <package>`
-- Tell your colleagues about your channel so that they may use your work
+- Tell colleagues about your channel so that they may use your work